LLM Configuration

 return messages

-configure_llm(llm_factory=my_factory, prompt_compiler=my_compiler)The framework inspects your compiler with inspect.signature at configure_llm() time and passes only the kwargs it declares.
+graph = compile(pipeline, llm_factory=my_factory, prompt_compiler=my_compiler)The framework inspects your compiler with inspect.signature when compile() builds its runtime bundle, and passes only the kwargs it declares.
 Any of these work:

 (template, data, node_name=, config=, output_model=, llm_config=)— full context(template, data, node_name=, config=)— partial(template, data)— minimal(template, data, **kw)— accepts everything